-Your first rule of survival as an international student is to rely primarily on your personal financial resources and that of your immediate family in your home country or here in the US.
-International students are not eligible for federal financial aid and there is very little financial aid available from private sources.
+Your first rule of survival as an international student is to rely primarily on your personal financial resources and that of your immediate family in your home country or here in the U.S. International students are not eligible for federal financial aid and there is very little financial aid available from private sources.
 Of the few private scholarships available for international students, most require that you apply from your home country.
-If you are already in the US, you might not be eligible.Suggestions for Funding
+If you are already in the US, you might not be eligible.

 Off Campus Employment

-Broward Collage Scholarships
+Broward College Scholarships

 Some Broward College Foundation Scholarships are available for international students who maintain a 2.5 grade point average.
 These scholarships are advertised in Foundation Scholarships with a specific deadline set for each academic year.
 Some departmental/talent awards (student life, student ambassadors, music, athletics), are also available.
 Please check with the specific department to see if you meet the eligibility requirements.